-- In generic use, an interface is a "point where interaction occurs between two systems, processes, subjects, etc." (Concise Oxford Dictionary). - In programming, often use the term to mean a description of this generic interaction, specifically, a description of the functions or variables by which two things interact. - Java uses the term to refer to a slight variant of an abstract class that contains only abstract methods (and static constants). - Idea is to treat Java interfaces as the public specifications of data types, and classes as their implementations:
+- In generic use, an interface is a "point where interaction occurs between two systems, processes, subjects, etc." (Concise Oxford Dictionary). - In programming, often use the term to mean a description of this generic interaction, specifically, a description of the functions or variables by which two things interact. - Java uses the term to refer to a slight variant of an abstract class that contains only abstract methods (and static constants), like this:

 '''

 public interface Drawable {

-void scale (double size); // Automatically public abstract.
+void scale(double size); // Automatically public.

-void draw ():
+void draw();

 }

-public class Rectangle implements Drawable { ... }

 '''